-Enjoy summer with some crispy and delicious, panko-crusted sweet coconut shrimp dipped in a chilled pineapple sauce.
+Enjoy the weather with some crispy and delicious, panko-crusted sweet coconut shrimp dipped in a chilled pineapple sauce.

 Today we’re making some tropical, restaurant-style coconut shrimp.
-It’s a crowd-favorite finger food with jumbo-sized shrimp coated in some sweet and crunchy coconut-panko breadcrumbs and fried until golden and crisp.
+It’s a crowd-favorite appetizer with jumbo-sized shrimp coated in sweet and crunchy coconut-panko breadcrumbs and fried until crispy and golden.

 I paired it with a chilled homemade pineapple sauce but you can use other dipping sauces like store-bought sweet chili sauce.
 It’s incredibly delicious and addictive.
 The contrast of hot and crispy coconut shrimp with the chilled pineapple sauce works so well.